310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 {% bubble Chiaki %}
 Ohh!!
 Really!
 I think I could get along well with your little brother! ♪

-… Alright, I finished picking them up while we were talking.
+…Alright, I finished picking them up while we were talking.
 Were you taking these somewhere?

 I’ll take them there for you as an apology for bumping into you!
 {% endbubble %}